-L-histidine is one of the semi-essential amino acids and has an imidazole functional group, which is typical for an aromatic amino acid.
+L-histidine is an essential amino acid and one of the 23 proteinogenic amino acids.
+It has an imidazole functional group, which is typical for an aromatic amino acid.
 It is involved in the formation of proteins and influences several of the metabolic reactions in the body.

 L-histidine has many vital functions within the body and is involved in the synthesis of haemoglobin, tissue repair and the strengthening of the immune system.